hvianna/audioMotion.js/README.md

 The complete command line options are:

 ```
+-b <path> : path to backgrounds directory (contents will replace the built-in background images and videos)
+-e        : allow external connections (by default, only localhost)
 -m <path> : path to music directory
+-nobg     : disable background images and videos
 -p <port> : change server listening port (default is 8000)
 -s        : start server only (do not launch client)
--e        : allow external connections (by default, only localhost)
 ```

-⚠ **WARNING:**<br>
+!> **WARNING:**<br>
-Please be aware that the `-e` flag will expose the contents of the mounted folder to anyone in your network (and potentially to the entire internet!) &mdash; use it only if you're in a trusted network and behind a firewall!
+Please be aware that using the `-e` flag will expose the contents of the mounted folders to anyone in your network (and potentially to the entire internet!) &mdash; use it only if you're in a trusted network and behind a firewall!

 ## Screenshots